What the HIV That's what you do, Claudio, that's what you need to understand, a doctor told me.

 Some of the most common symptoms include chronic fatigue, unexpected weight loss, diarrhea, fever, night sweats and skin problems.

-This stage is associated with the development of HIV-related infections, such as candida fungal infection, which causes candidiasis (Amarilis was diagnosed like this…) in the mouth or throat and vaginal candidiasis in the vagina.
+This stage is associated with the development of HIV-related infections, such as fungal infection by candida, which causes candidiasis (Amarilis was diagnosed like this…) in the mouth or throat and vaginal candidiasis in the vagina.

 Usually (though not always), The first infections and symptoms to appear are not serious or life-threatening..